dmarshNAIT/dmarshNAIT.github.io/DMIT1508_queries.markdown

 SELECT CourseID, AVG(Mark) as AverageMark
 FROM Registration
 WHERE AVG(Mark) > 80
-    -- this line will fail: I can't check the AVG(Mark) until after I group-by.
-GROUP BY CourseID
+    -- this line will fail: I can't check the AVG(Mark) until after I group-by, -- i.e. I need to know the average mark per CourseID GROUP BY CourseID
 ```